"Very informative. Trainers very knowledgeable and approachable. Use of case study examples ideal." Course participant, London May 2016.

 Prices and booking

-Early bird bookings (by 31st March 2017) for Perth or Birmingham
+Early bird bookings (by 5th April 2017 for Perth or 30th April for Birmingham):

 - Special rate ticket (public sector and third sector organisations) - £195